What is early pregnancy loss?

 Early Pregnancy Loss: Loss of a pregnancy that occurs in the first 13 weeks of pregnancy; also called a miscarriage.

 Ectopic Pregnancy: A pregnancy in which the fertilized egg begins to grow in a place other than inside the uterus, usually in one of the fallopian tubes.

 Egg: The female reproductive cell produced in and released from the ovaries; also called the ovum.

 Embryo: The developing organism from the time it implants in the uterus up to 8 completed weeks of pregnancy.

-Miscarriage: Loss of a pregnancy that occurs before 20 weeks of pregnancy.
+Miscarriage: Loss of a pregnancy that occurs in the first 13 weeks of pregnancy.

 Ovulate: To release an egg from one of the ovaries.